 - Tilling at night may reduce weeds germination (after the tilling process) by half.
 That’s because the presence of light reactivates more dormant weed species’ seeds, and so denying them light when tilling discourages them from sprouting.

-- Plowing at a higher speed is more vigorous and leads to more exhaustive tillage and superior soil.
+- Ploughing at a higher speed is more vigorous and leads to more exhaustive tillage and superior soil.

-- Chisel plows with spikes are considered more aggressive than those with sweeps.
+- Chisel ploughs with spikes are considered more aggressive than those with sweeps.

-- Different tillage systems can be rated by looking at percentage residue since the quantity of crop residue may reduce/increase the loss of soil as a result of erosion
+- Different tillage systems can be rated by looking at percentage residue since the quantity of crop residue may reduce/increase soil loss due to erosion.

 A pull behind tiller for ATV has no equal intensity and time savings, especially when tilling medium and large farms.
-Yes, you pay a little more when buying, but when you see the results and the eventual produce, you will always be glad you invested in one.
+Yes, you pay a little more when buying, but you will always be glad you invested in one when you see the results and the eventual produce.
 Remember the factors we mentioned earlier when buying to ensure you end up with a worthy pull behind the cultivator.
 Okay?
 Or what’s your opinion on these handy machines?
 We would appreciate your comment.